Master's Programs Flat-Fee Tuition

 International Students

 Non-U.S. citizens must provide a statement of support for their visa application.
 International students must have proof of support for nine months of living expenses.
-The “Grand Total” for the purpose of obtaining a visa for 2022-2023 is $68,929 including Duke’s student health insurance ($3,785) plus $9,815 support for spouse and $4,907 support per dependent in addition to spouse.
+The “Grand Total” for the purpose of obtaining a visa for 2023-2024 is $73,244 including Duke’s student health insurance ($3,785).
+If applicable, an additional $9,815 support for spouse and $4,907 support per dependent in addition to spouse must be included.